 Book Synopsis

+As the pressure mounts to find the original source of the metal, Anna must make choices with life-changing implications not just for herself, but for the people with whom she deals, always bearing in mind the young daughter waiting for her back home.
 In Nothing on Earth, novelist Ian MacKenzie reimagines a pivotal decade in the Pax Americana, from the killing of Osama bin Laden to the storming of the Capitol.
-Anna's voice--lean, understated and unflappable--is our companion and guide through the dark topography of geopolitical power, and in the end, the furthest reaches of human understanding.
+Anna's voice--lean, understated, unflappable--is our companion and guide through the dark topography of geopolitical power, and in the end, the furthest reaches of human comprehension.

 Review Quotes